After Apple-picking - (2005)

 Robert Frost

-Robert Frost (1874–1963) was born in San Francisco, March 26, 1874, and died in Boston, January 29, 1963.
-Frost is regarded as one of America's leading 20th-century poets and a four-time winner of the Pulitzer Prize.
-An essentially pastoral poet often associated with rural New England, Frost wrote poems whose philosophical dimensions transcend regionalisms.
-Although his verse forms are traditional -- he often said, in a dig at arch rival Carl Sandburg, that he would as soon play tennis without a net as write free verse -- he was a pioneer in the interplay of rhythm and meter and in the poetic use of the vocabulary and inflections of everyday speech.
-He unquestionably succeeded in realizing his life's ambition, which was to write "a few poems it will be hard to get rid of."
+Robert Frost (1874–1963) is regarded as one of America's leading 20th-century poets, a four-time winner of the Pulitzer Prize.
+An pastoral poet often with rural New England, Frost wrote poems whose philosophical dimensions.
+He is said to have been a pioneer in the interplay of rhythm and meter and in the poetic use of the vocabulary and inflections of everyday speech, and this and a few other poems make real one of his life's ambition, which was to write "a few poems it will be hard to get rid of."
 That was and remains an admirable goal for any creative artist.